dagbjorn/microcoffeeoncloud/README.md

     run-docker.bat

 ### Regenerate client secret of order-service
 All required configuration of Keycloak is automatically imported when the Docker container starts.
-However, the client secret of the OAuth2 client `order-service` must be regenerated.
+However, the client secret of the OAuth2 client `order-service` must be regenerated each time Keycloak is restarted.
 This can be done in two ways, either manually from the administration console, or by using the Keycloak Admin REST API.

 Additionally, the client secret must be stored as a key-value pair in a file called `order_client_secret.env`.
 This file is specified by the *env_file* attribute in `docker-compose.yml` and should be located in the same directory.